Keep up to date with everything IiB, sign up to our mailing list

 touch your eyes, nose or mouth if your hands are not clean

-meet outdoors with more than one person from outside your household
+meet outdoors with more than six people from outside your household

 There are two main routes by which people can spread the virus: